Pre- History Gallery

 John Murray Davis Traveling Exhibit Gallery

 This gallery area has hosted over 45 different exhibitions since the museum reopening in 2000.
-Beginning Friday, January 11th a new exhibition titled Humunity Beyond the Barbed Wire: Hitler's Soldiers in the Sunshine State will be on display through March 8th, 2013.
-The exhibition is being brought to Citrus County from the Florida Holocaust Museum in St. Petersburg.
+Beginning Thursday, March 6th a new exhibition titled Florida's Got the Blues will be on display through the end of May, 2014.
+The exhibition is being brought to Citrus County from the Florida Museum of History in Tallahassee.

 Exhibitions & Programs Sponsorship Form